franckferman/MetaDetective/README.md

 ## 🤝 Contributing

 We truly appreciate and welcome community involvement.
 Your contributions, feedback, and suggestions play a crucial role in improving the project for everyone.
 If you're interested in contributing or have ideas for enhancements, please feel free to open an issue or submit a pull request on our GitHub repository.
 Every contribution, no matter how big or small, is highly valued and greatly appreciated!

 <p align="right">(<a href="#top">🔼 Back to top</a>)</p>

+## ⚖️ Legal Disclaimer

+Please be aware that the use of the `MetaDetective` tool may be subject to specific laws and regulations in your country or region.
+Before using this tool, it is your responsibility to ensure that its use is in compliance with the laws applicable in your jurisdiction.

+The creator of `MetaDetective` cannot be held responsible for any improper or illegal use of this tool.
+By using `MetaDetective`, you acknowledge and agree that you are solely responsible for complying with local laws and regulations.

+In some instances, the use of `MetaDetective` might be justified for legitimate purposes such as protection against authoritarian regimes or for survival matters.
+However, it is strongly advised to take all necessary measures to protect yourself and to abide by the law.

+By using `MetaDetective`, you acknowledge having read this disclaimer and agree to act accordingly.
+The creator of `MetaDetective` does not in any way endorse the use of this tool for illegal or harmful purposes.

+<p align="right">(<a href="#top">🔼 Back to top</a>)</p>